rtella20/java-legacy-starter/Notes.md

 Smell 13: Checked exceptions in CityStateLookup are tightly coupled requiring the callers to handle exception.
 This is a maintenance issue that changes to the lookup service interface such as making a db call may require a new set of exceptions handling.
 Introduce an unchecked exception wrapper and document.

+Smell 14: Incompatible Maven plugin for JDK 9 and 10 versions.
+The current cobertura-maven-plugin fails to build using Java versions greater than JDK8.
+See https://github.com/mojohaus/cobertura-maven-plugin/issues/30 Disabling the Cobertura for now to make command line build work.
+To do: Add a technical debt items to implement a code coverage tool.